 The place? – school ‘play time’ – typically a concrete playground packed with children, where bullying is rife; the noise all consuming and the energy frenzied.

-Is it any wonder that so many children are suffering from stress, mental exhaustion and depression, and/or are overweight or have behavioural problems such as ADHD?
-So despite all the best intentions of the teachers this is often an environment that is doomed to create more problems than it can ever solve.
+Is it any wonder that so many children are suffering from stress, mental exhaustion and depression and/or are overweight or have behavioral problems such as ADD?
+Despite all the best intentions of the teachers, this is often an environment that is doomed to create more problems than it can ever solve.

-So at the New Forest Small School we have tried to rethink firstly what we want to nurture in our children and secondly what is the best timetable to achieve this.
+At The New Forest Small School we have tried to rethink firstly what we want to nurture in our children and secondly what is the best timetable to achieve this?

 In no particular order this is what we came up with…

-This gave us time for timetable slots such as Free Choice, where the children can socialise together and develop their own projects.
+This gives us time for activities such as Free Choice, where the children can socialise together and take time to develop their own projects.

-It also gave us time for considerably more outside playtime.
-Not your typical playtime however.
-Play at our school usually involves the whole class, including the teacher, playing sports, traditional games or games we have invented together.
-The teacher is usually around to offer any social guidance when needed so that playtime is very much a time for building social awareness, co-operative skills as well as physical skills.
-(See class timetables for Kindergarten, Primary & Secondary).
+It also allows us to have considerably more outside play time.
+Not your typical play time however.
+Play time at our school usually involves the whole class, including the teacher, playing sports, traditional games or games we have invented together.
+The teacher will offer any social guidance needed ensuring that play time is very much a time for building social awareness, co-operative skills as well as physical skills.
+(See class timetables for Kindergarten, Primary & Secondary)

-The other fundamental change we made to the timetable was to allow it to be flexible and not set in stone.
-Our timetables act as a guide.
-However sometimes Free Choice throws up an area of interest that develops into its own lesson, or a game we are playing outside is especially absorbing and requires a little more time, or a lesson needs more or less time than the timetable provides, or it is a particularly beautiful day and we decide to have an adventure and picnic in the nearby forest for the day.
+The other fundamental change we made to the timetable was to allow it to be flexible, not set in stone.
+Our timetables act as a guide as sometimes Free Choice will throw up an area of interest that develops into its own lesson, or a game we are playing outside is especially absorbing and requires more time.
+Perhaps a lesson needs more or less time than the timetable provides, or simply it’s a beautiful day and we decide to have an adventure in the forest!